marcopsd-dev/ActDrctLab/README.md

 <h2>Description</h2>
-This is a step to step turorial on how to sep up an Active Directroy lab in a cloud-based environment using MacOS, AWS, PowerShell, and the RDP protocol.
+This is a step to step turorial on how to sep up Active Directroy in a cloud-based environment to simulate a real enterprise network environment using AWS, PowerShell, MacOS, and the RDP protocol.
 <br />